 The Company's non-employee directors' deferred compensation stock program is subject to variable plan accounting and, accordingly, is adjusted for changes in the Company's stock price at the end of each reporting period.
 The Company has entered into share swap transaction agreements (the "swap") to mitigate the Company's exposure to the fluctuations in the Company's stock price.
 The swap has not been designated as a hedge for accounting purposes and is cancellable with 30 days' written notice by either party.
-As of June 30, 2024 and December 31, 2023, the swap had a notional value based on 240,000 shares.
-For the second quarter and six months ended June 30, 2024, changes in the fair value of the swap resulted in losses of \$ 2.9 million, and \$ 0.8 million, respectively.
-For the second quarter and six months ended June 30, 2023, changes in the fair value of the swap resulted in gains of \$ 1.7 million and \$ 4.7 million, respectively.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, the swap had a notional value based on 240,000 shares.
+For the second third quarter and six nine months ended June 30, 2024, changes in the fair value of the swap resulted in losses of \$2.9 million, and \$0.8 million, respectively.
+For the second third quarter and six nine months ended June 30, 2023 September 30, 2024, changes in the fair value of the swap resulted in gains of \$1.7 million, and \$4.7 million \$0.9 million, respectively.
+Gaines For the third quarter and nine months ended September 30, 2023, changes in the fair value of the swap resulted in a loss of \$3.6 million and a gain of \$1.1 million, respectively.
 Gains and losses resulting from the swap were largely offset by gains and losses on the fair value of the deferred compensation stock liability.
 All gains or losses and expenses related to the swap are recorded in the Company's condensed consolidated statements of income within the "Selling, general, and administrative expenses" line.

 The Company is exposed to foreign currency exchange rate risk arising from transactions in the normal course of business including making sales and purchases of raw materials and finished goods in foreign denominated currencies with third party customers and suppliers as well as to wholly owned subsidiaries of the Company.
 To reduce its exposure to foreign currency exchange rate volatility, the Company enters into various forward currency contracts to offset these fluctuations.
 The Company uses forward currency contracts only in an attempt to limit underlying exposure from foreign currency exchange rate fluctuations and to minimize earnings volatility associated with foreign currency exchange rate fluctuations and has not elected to use hedge accounting.
 Decisions on whether to use such derivative instruments are primarily based on the amount of exposure to the currency involved and an assessment of the near-term market value for each currency.
-As of June 30, 2024, the Company had a notional amount of \$ 28.2 million in forward currency contracts outstanding and the related fair value of those contracts was not material.
+As of June 30, 2024 September 30, 2024, the Company had a notional amount of \$28.2 million \$31.4 million in forward currency contracts outstanding and the related fair value of those contracts was not material.
 As of December 31, 2023, the Company had no foreign currency contracts outstanding.
-For the second quarter and six months ended June 30, 2024, changes in the fair value of the forward currency contracts resulted in losses of \$ 0.9 million and \$ 0.3 million, respectively.
-For the second quarter and six months ended June 30, 2023, changes in the fair value of the forward currency contracts resulted in gains of \$ 0.6 million and \$ 1.6 million, respectively.
-These gains and losses are recorded in the Company's condensed consolidated statements of income within the "Foreign exchange expense" line.
+For the second third quarter and six nine months ended June 30, 2024 September 30, 2024, changes in the fair value of the forward currency contracts resulted in losses of \$0.9 million \$0.6 million and \$0.3 million \$0.9 million, respectively.
+For the second third quarter and six nine months ended June 30, 2023 September 30, 2023, changes in the fair value of the forward currency contracts resulted in gains of \$0.6 million \$0.0 million and \$1.6 million, respectively.
+These gains and losses are recorded in the Company's condensed consolidated statements of income within the "Foreign exchange expense" income (expense), net line.